- 1.97k views

 - Oil spills, overfishing and mining are big lowlights.
 These human activities have a negative impact on the ecosystem of the reef.

 Because it’s been ranked as the ultimate best beach in Australia, you need to get to it and see what this Great Barrier Reef beach embodies: all-white pristine beaches and soft blue waters.
 Join tours offering different itineraries, usually including not only the beach but some surrounding islands as well; not to mention magnificent diving and snorkelling spots too.
-Whitehaven Beach is not only a picture-perfect piece of beach, it’s expansive and hardly ever overcrowded.
+Whitehaven Beach, one of the Whitsunday Islands is not only a picture-perfect piece of beach, it’s expansive and hardly ever overcrowded.
 But since this beach is gaining popularity, the need for sustainable tourism is rising.

 To view the coral reefs at their best, you could get over to the Outer Reef where you can do Great Barrier Reef snorkelling from a pontoon or catamaran.
 Certified divers get their equipment included, whilst beginners will love being part of an introductory dive under the care of professional divers.